PUBLIC PREP'S PATH TO COLLEGE COMPLETION

 Public Prep hosts an annual Alumnae College Fair to expose our alumnae to colleges in NYC and beyond.

-Public Prep hires Alumnae Outreach Interns to support our alumnae relationships, while providing professional work experience that help build their resumes.
+Public Prep hires Alumnae Outreach Interns to support our alumnae relationships, while providing professional work experiences that help build their resumes.

 Public Prep has secured exclusive college partnerships specifically for Girls Prep alumnae, including a full-tuition scholarship to Stephens College, a premiere all-girls institution.
 Learn more about our partnerships.

 OUR COLLEGE PARTNERSHIPS

 We are determined to graduate 8th grade scholars who thrive in “right-fit,” college-prep public, private, or parochial high schools, and ultimately earn a degree, on-time, from a four-year college degree.
 Towards this end, Public Prep has secured exclusive partnerships with colleges and universities to guarantee multi-day or multi-week, on-campus experiences for Public Prep scholars and alumnae to take summer classes, live in dorms and experience college life.